keides2/futurevuls-mcp/README.md

 - Restart Claude Desktop
 - Type something like "Check FutureVuls vulnerabilities"
 - If MCP tools are recognized and executed, it's successful

+## DXT Distribution (currently unsupported) — reasons

+At present, distributing/running this server in DXT format is not officially supported due to stability concerns.
+As a workaround, please use the npm global command (futurevuls-mcp) or run directly with Node.js as described above.

+### Symptoms

+- In Claude Desktop's UtilityProcess environment, after initialization the following intermittently occur:
+  - -32001 Request timed out
+  - Unexpected server transport closed
+- On the same machine, direct Node execution and Content-Length smoke tests succeed (not reproducible)

+### Actions Taken

+- Rewrote the JSON-RPC stdin parser to support:
+  - Content-Length framing (LSP-style) and JSON Lines
+  - Flexible header termination detection (CRLFCRLF/LFLF)
+  - Response framing that matches the input style
+- Simplified initialize response and metadata, bumped versions, and repackaged multiple times
+- Reinstalled DXT package, changed install locations (different drive/ASCII-only paths), re-enabled extensions, etc.
+- Timeouts/closures still persisted only on some environments

+### Current Assessment

+We suspect environment-specific behavior related to UtilityProcess stdio/lifecycle in certain setups, which prevents us from guaranteeing stability via DXT.
+In contrast, the npm global command approach has been stable and is operationally simple, so we recommend it as the official method.

+### Policy

+- Officially supported: npm global command (futurevuls-mcp)
+- Alternative: direct Node execution (for development/verification)
+- DXT: will be revisited as upstream behavior improves; any progress will be announced in README/release notes

 ## API Function List